colonelxy/Trustless-Elections-Dapp/README.md

 - IoT Core subscribes data and send it to - Kinesis Firehose
 - Kinesis executes batch (transform data, Putting data together)
 - Kinesis send batched data to S3 (Raw data)
-- A second Lmbda function sends transformed images as PDF to a second S3
+- A second Lambda function sends transformed images as PDF to a second S3
 - A third Lambda function transforms metadata and stores in an immutable ledger in QLDB.
 - Users can query the database through an API

-Actually IoT core could be replaced with API Gateway and send data via HTTP.
-But because HTTP request is heavier than MQTT, I recommend you use MQTT.
+Actually, IoT core could be replaced with API Gateway and send data via HTTP.
+But because HTTP request is heavier than MQTT, I recommend we use MQTT.

-``AWS Kinesis Data Firehose`` is used to execute batch.
+``AWS Kinesis Data Firehose`` is used to execute batches.
 Let’s say the polling stations send data every minute.
 Kinesis Firehose accept the data then executes a batch which batches the data into 10 minutes pack and send it to S3 thus significantly saving cost.
 ## 1. Transmission of results
 ![Transmission](./Images/iot%20main%20plan.png)
 ### Trust